FHE-Deck/fhe-deck-core/README.md

 ## Compilation Options

 You can customize the build.
-In partcicular, you can choose which compute engines and serialization libraries you want to use.
+In particular, you can choose which compute engines and serialization libraries to use.
 The following CMake flags can be used to configure the build:

 ### `INV_ENGINE`